Speykious/simp.vim/Readme.md

 What changes is that I removed the airline theme and the `guibg` and `guifg` highlightings, because the `cterm` ones fit better with my system overall.

+Edit: well now I have to make the `gui` highlightings be explicitly the same as the `ctermbg` settings. :/

 ## Installation

 Use whatever plugin manager, like [Vim-Plug][], [dein][] or even [Packer][].